versioneye/versioneye_maven_plugin/README.md

 # VersionEye Maven Plugin

 This is the maven plugin for [VersionEye](http://www.VersionEye.com).
 With this plugin you can create or update a project at VersionEye.
 VersionEye is a platform for Continuous Updating.
-It will help you to keep your project up-to-date and notify you automatically about out-daten dependencies in your project.
+It will help you to keep your project up-to-date and notify you automatically about outdated dependencies in your project.
 You can check it out here: [www.VersionEye.com](http://www.versioneye.com).

 ## Install